-- Criteria for applicant, directors/partners and staff: - (a) The applicant must be: - (i) a Singaporean or Permanent Resident of Singapore; - (ii) at least 21 years old at the time of application; - (iii) must be the following business stakeholders as registered with the Accounting and Corporate Regulatory Authority (ACRA): - A Director For companies - A Partner For Partnerships, Limited Partnerships (LP) and Limited Liability Partnerships (LLP) - The Sole Proprietor For Sole Proprietorships - (b) The applicant, directors/partners and staff who will be directly involved in the handling of arms or explosives must fulfil the following criteria: - be a "fit and proper person" the criteria and requirements for a person to be considered fit and proper are (but not limited to) whether the person has honesty, integrity, a good reputation, competence and capability; and - (ii) have the relevant experience and knowledge in the handling of arms or explosives. - Criteria for company: - (a) The company must be registered with the Registry of Companies and Businesses.
+- Criteria for applicant, who is an individual, directors/partners and staff: - (a) The applicant must be: - (i) A Singaporean or Permanent Resident of Singapore; - (ii) At least 21 years old at the time of application; - (iii) Must be the following business stakeholders as registered with the Accounting and Corporate Regulatory Authority (ACRA): - A Director For companies - A Partner For Partnerships, Limited Partnerships (LP) and Limited Liability Partnerships (LLP) - The Sole Proprietor For Sole Proprietorships - (b) The applicant, directors/partners and staff who will be directly involved in the handling of arms or explosives must fulfil the following criteria: - (i) Be a "fit and proper person" the criteria and requirements for a person to be considered fit and proper are (but not limited to) whether the person has honesty, integrity, a good reputation, competence and capability; and - (ii) Have the relevant experience and knowledge in the handling of arms or explosives.

+- In addition, the criteria for company: - (a) The company must be registered with the Registry of Companies and Businesses.
-10. The applicant is required to submit the following documents to SPF following the submission of an application for an import licence for arms or explosives or explosive precursors:

-- (a) A catalogue or brochure or Safety Data Sheet showing the type of arms or explosives or explosive precursors to be imported; - (b) The Purchase Order or End User Certificate (EUC) from the government department that is making the purchase; - (c) Export Licence/approval from the country of origin; - (d) Bill of Lading or Airway Bill; and

-(e) Invoice from the supplier.
+- 10. The applicant is required to submit the following documents to SPF following the submission of an application for an import licence for arms or explosives or explosive precursors: - (a) A catalogue or brochure or Safety Data Sheet showing the type of arms or explosives or explosive precursors to be imported; - (b) The Purchase Order or End User Certificate (EUC) from the government department that is making the purchase; - (c) Export Licence/approval from the country of origin; - (d) Bill of Lading or Airway Bill; and - (e) Invoice from the supplier.